Menu

 What future actions/recommendations do you have for those who want to be in a career like yours?

-I think it goes back to fully embrace who you are and be your authentic self in the workplace.
+I think it goes back to fully embracing who you are and to be your authentic self in the workplace.
 I know that can sound cliche, but I truly live and breathe it – who I am at work is who I am outside of work.
-I think people appreciate that because there’s no facade.
-It’s like that goofy Leilani is the same goofy Leilani.

 Culturally, we solve loads of problems.
 We do it, collectively.
-It’s like innate in us, solving problems together.
-We’ve got this issue.
-Or there’s a tangi, we need to come together and that’s how we operate.
-Whereas in the corporate world I think feel like it’s very like isolated.
-And this is the beauty of our people as we kind of come in and go, how do we do this together?
-It’s very collaborative.
+It’s innate in us.
+Whereas in the corporate world I think many feel like it’s very like isolated.
+And this is the beauty of our people as we kind of come in and go – how do we do this together?

 Angitū